-Coming full circle also means we now have some level of maturity compared to 1 or 2 years back, as to whether a strike ought to be the new normal in our profession, we can continue and plan for the next strike during the strike, but how was that going to working so far?
+Coming full circle also means we now have some level of maturity compared to 1 or 2 years back, as to whether a strike ought to be the new normal in our profession, we can continue and plan for the next strike during the strike, but how has that worked so far?
 We do have a postscript.
-Especially emanating from the five-month long strike of 2017.
-So we can afford to analyze previous attempts for solutions:
+Especially what emanated from the five-month long strike of 2017.

 What should not be tried anymore?
 Past solutions are often the key to present problems.
 This is particularly true in cases where false solutions have been applied on difficulties and thus have turned them into real problems.
 Is the context the same?
 Even applying proven solutions in a changed context may not be the right thing to do.

 We need to identify the crucial factors capable of bringing forth change (leverage effect).
 What points at future directions?
 Problem talk creates problems, solution talk creates solutions.
 Who and what is needed and who and what can be left out?

 I will work from the simplistic approach and propose what it might be least costly but most effective.
 What is the smallest unit needed to bring forth a solution?

 Due to the constructed nature associated with HRH’s problems and solutions, the focus must not be placed on the past (that is in trying to answer the question why?), but on the present (what?).
 What happens now and what can be done about it?
 This becomes especially important where actors are too entangled in their problems to see a way out or only tend to see the old solutions to new problems.
 Or were part of the problem themselves.

 3.3 For that business outlook, we need to do a SWOT analysis